18F/eng-hiring/_pages/interviews.md

 <a name="kick-off"></a>
 ## Kicking off the interview

-Before you begin each interview, [remind yourself to watch out for unconcious bias](./unconcious-bias.md).
+Before you begin each interview, [remind yourself to watch out for unconcious bias](unconcious-bias/).
 Remember that we’re especially susceptible to assume that underrepresented minorities -- women, people of color, etc. -- are less qualified than their white male counterparts.
 Be wary of “gut decisions” that aren’t backed up by specific behavior you’ve noted during the interview (this is one reason we ask behavioral questions, and try to take notes behaviorally).

 When you first get on the call with the candidate, it’s a good idea to spend a quick minute explaining how the interview will go, and what the interviewee can expect.
 Here’s the script I use:

-> *Hi, I’m Jacob; I’m the Security Lead on the Engineering team at 18F.*
+> *Hi, I’m Jacob; I’m a Supervisor on the Engineering team at 18F.*
 >
 > *Thanks for interviewing with me today.
 This’ll be a behavioral interview, which means I’ll ask a series of questions about experiences you’ve had and how you handled them.
 There are no “right” answers; I’m interested in talking through these situations with you.
 I’ll ask maybe 5-7 questions, and this will take us about an hour, perhaps a bit less.
 Don’t be surprised if others ask the same questions in other interviews; that’s normal.*
 >